msgilmer/Springboard_Capstone/README.md

   2. Added custom loss function which penalizes for the error in a duration prediction (in addition to error in the prediction of notes and chords via standard Binary Cross-entropy)
       - I haved named this function the <b>Maestro Loss</b> which can be tuned with a parameter (<b>harshness</b>).
 A higher harshness gives more weight to the duration prediction (see ./noteooks/model_training.ipynb for the code and more details):

+Part of this project is a web application which I have given its own [repository](https://github.com/msgilmer/ChopinBotApp).
+Many of the files from this repository, which are needed by the application, have been copied over.

 ![](./images/maestro_equation.jpg)
 </br></br>
 <b>Directory Structure</b>